The Bankrate promise

 Embarking on your first home purchase is exciting, but can come with hurdles, including having enough funds set aside for a down payment.
 To help, the Iowa Finance Authority offers affordable mortgages and down payment assistance programs for first-time homebuyers throughout the state.
 The housing finance agency also offers servicemembers and veterans an assistance program regardless of first-time buyer status.
 Taking advantage of these types of programs can help you become a homeowner in Iowa that much sooner.

 The Iowa Finance Authority (IFA) has two main home loan programs: FirstHome for first-time homebuyers, and Homes for Iowans for first-time and repeat buyers.
 Both have income and purchase price limits and a minimum credit score requirement of 640 — although in some instances, you might be able to qualify with other credit documentation.
 The FirstHome and Homes for Iowans programs include conventional, FHA, VA and USDA loans.

-The FirstHome program is specifically for first-time homebuyers.
-The IFA defines a first-time buyer as someone who hasn’t owned a home in the past three years.
-If you’re a veteran or buying in a “Targeted Area,” however, you could still qualify.
+The FirstHome program is specifically for first-time homebuyers, which the IFA defines a first-time buyer as someone who hasn’t owned a home in the past three years.
+If you’re a veteran or buying in a “targeted area,” however, you could still qualify.

-FirstHome offers below-market interest rates and fees on various types of mortgages, and your credit score won’t impact what rate you get.
+FirstHome offers below-market interest rates and fees on various types of mortgages, and your credit score won’t impact your rate.
 If your income is less than 80 percent of the area median income (AMI), you might also be eligible for lower mortgage insurance premiums through this program.
 For a conventional FirstHome loan, you can choose between a 25- or 30-year term.